 Premium volumes in the Swiss insurance sector

-In 2023, Swiss private insurers’ premium volume once again experienced pleasing growth, according to projections by the Swiss Insurance Association SIA.
-The non-life segment demonstrated above-average growth at 3.0 per cent, whereas the premium volume in the life segment fell slightly.
+In 2023, Swiss private insurers’ premium volume once again experienced pleasing growth, according to FINMA figures.
+The non-life segment demonstrated above-average growth at 1.9 per cent, whereas the premium volume in the life segment fell slightly.

 Non-life insurers

-According to projections by the Swiss Insurance Association (SIA), the private insurance industry can look back on a successful 2023, with premiums growing by around three per cent in the non-life business.
+According to FINMA figures, the private insurance industry can look back on a successful 2023, with premiums growing by 1.9 per cent in the non-life business.
 ‘This trend is not just due to ongoing cost increases in the past year, but also robust societal demand,’ said Urs Arbter, association director, commenting on the development.
 While the growth in liability and property insurance is largely due to higher repair costs and the appreciation of the goods insured, wage growth and, not least, new insurance products – such as cyber insurance – led to a higher premium volume.

 Supplementary health and accident insurers